Navigating the funeral sector

 Having taken proactive steps to arrange their funeral in advance the beneficiary alleviates the financial and logistical burdens that often accompany end-of-life preparations, whilst allowing their family members to focus on grieving and commemorating their life after their death, rather than worrying about practicalities.
 By taking control of their funeral plans, the beneficiary is able to make personalised choices regarding their final farewell, adding their personal touch in a time when everyone wants to reminisce about their legacy.

 In the world of funeral planning, the beneficiary is not necessarily the person who has taken out, and paid for, the funeral plan.
-Often the planholder will be a spouse or person close to the beneficiary, who is helping arrange the funeral on behalf of the benificiary.
+Often the plan holder will be a spouse or person close to the beneficiary, who is helping arrange the funeral on behalf of the beneficiary.
 There is nothing that prevents someone from taking out a funeral plan in someone else’s name, provided the financial aspects are managed appropriately in line with the beneficiary’s needs.

 Coroner: Upholding the truth